 3. Installing a Tile Backsplash

-The answer to whether you'll want to hire a pro for this project depends primarily on your dedication to planning.
+Whether you'll want to hire a pro for this kitchen remodeling project depends primarily on your dedication to planning.
 "Your layout's got to be exactly right from the beginning," Sands says.
 To make sure your cuts for electrical outlets and switches will work with your pattern, Sands suggests laying the tiles on the counter in front of the backsplash before installation to eliminate surprises.

 Most tile stores are staffed with knowledgeable specialists who can provide helpful advice and sell you everything needed to do the job right, such as levelers, tile cutters, and mastic.
 They can also counsel you on what type of tile to choose.
 Ceramics are the easiest to install because they can be cut with a tile cutter.
 Glass or porcelain tiles require a wet saw.
 Mosaics are the most difficult because there are so many small pieces involved.